 Exploring Christiansted — If you love history and ample shopping, then Christiansted will be perfect for you.
 The town has Danish roots that date back to the 18th century, when it was a major trading spot for sugar, molasses and rum.
 Take a day to explore well-preserved historic sites like Fort Christiansvaern before wandering the sloped hillsides and stopping in and out of shops, galleries, and open-air restaurants.
 Outside of town, consider visiting Cruzan Rum Distillery for a tour before heading over to the Whim Plantation Museum to stroll the beautiful grounds of the restored estate, complete with a windmill, museum, and cookhouse.

-Marriott's Frenchman's Cove — Marriott’s Frenchman’s Cove is located on the edge of a tranquil harbor near Charlotte Amalie and is a terrific resort for couples looking for endless amenities on their special trip.
-The property features a sandy beach, several top restaurants, a rejuvenating spa, a fitness center, sailing and snorkeling trips, plus a convenient ferry that makes frequent trips to the downtown shopping district.
-This modern resort has spacious guest rooms and villas, many of which come with soaking tubs, private terraces, king-size beds and fully equipped kitchens.
+Marriott's Frenchman's Cove — Located on the edge of a tranquil harbor near Charlotte Amalie, Frenchman’s Cove is in ideal option for those couples who prefer endless amenities.
+The property features a white-sand beach, numerous restaurants, a full-service spa, fitness center, water-sports center, plus a convenient ferry to the downtown shopping district.
+That is, if you can pull yourself out of your spacious guest room or villa, many of which come with soaking tubs, private terraces, and fully equipped kitchens.

-Gallows Point Resort — This picturesque property is set on a narrow peninsula and provides spectacular views of Cruz Bay.
-With just 60 rooms, stunning seascapes, and meticulous grounds, the resort exudes intimacy and romance.
-Rooms feature ocean views, kind beds, central AC, balconies, kitchens, and even loft bedrooms.
-The resort’s activities director can also assist in booking car rentals or day trips, whether it be horseback riding, sailing excursions or hiking.
-Meanwhile, Zozo’s Ristorante offers delicious Italian cuisine along with spectacular sunset vistas.
+Gallows Point Resort — This picturesque property on St. John is set on a narrow peninsula overlooking Cruz Bay.
+With just 60 rooms, the meticulous resort is ideal for intimacy and romance.
+Rooms feature ocean views, king beds, balconies, kitchens, and more.
+Ask the resort’s activities director to book a memorable excursion, such as horseback riding, sailing, or hiking.
+Return for dinner at Ocean 362, which offers “island to table” cuisine, plus spectacular sunset vistas.